 In this post you'll find the essentials of Succulent Art-to-Wear Class, including a headband how-to.
 The class, held at Weidner’s Gardens nursery in Encinitas, CA, shows a simple technique for DIY succulent hats, headbands, bracelets and more.

 These photos are from the YouTube video I made of Weidner's workshop: “Succulent Art-to-Wear for Weddings, May Day and More.”
 If you can glue moss to it, you can glue succulents to it.
 The method is based on the “moss and glue” technique originated by designer Laura Eubanks, who also pioneered the succulent-topped pumpkin.

-Such wearable art pieces will last a couple of months; spritz occasionally to hydrate the moss.
-Cuttings may root through the glue into the moss.
-Remove and plant them, if you like.
+These wearable floral art pieces will last a couple of months if you them spritz them occasionally to hydrate the moss.
+Cuttings will root through the glue into the moss.
+Remove and plant them later, if you like.

 Flat-surfaced headband, cuff bracelet, etc.

 Several dozen rosette succulent cuttings (1/2-inch diameter or less)

 Trailing succulent such as string-of-pearls or string-of-bananas (Senecio radicans).